arirusso/patch/README.md

 require "patch"
 ```

-A *node* is a single source/destination of control messages.
+A *node* is a single source and/or destination of control messages.
 Here, we define three nodes:

 ```ruby
 websocket = Patch::IO::Websocket.new(1, "localhost", 9006)